 We frequently follow a mixed method in our research because development challenges are complex and can only be understood and solved using multiple lenses.
 Our gender research team regularly combines large-scale surveys with advanced qualitative methods to understand, for example, how pervasive cultural and religious norms and values affect women’s empowerment in countries like Bangladesh.

-Master of Development Studies (MDS), a pioneering development-focused programme in Bangladesh, with alumni spread across Asia and Africa.
+Master of Development Studies (MDS) is a pioneering development-focused program in Bangladesh, with a growing alumni network across Asia and Africa.

-Master of Arts in Governance and Development (MAGD), for building a new generation of impactful actors in the development-focused public policy space.
+Master of Arts in Governance and Development (MAGD) is designed to develop a new generation of impactful professionals advancing inclusive, sustainable, and just policy solutions.

-Masters in Procurement and Supply Management (MPSM), one of its kind in Bangladesh, building capacities to improve transparency and efficiency in public, development, and private sector procurement.
+Masters in Procurement and Supply Management (MPSM), one of its kind in Bangladesh, is aimed at building capacity to improve transparency and efficiency in procurement across public, development, and private sectors.

-Post Graduate Diploma in Knitwear Industry Management (PGD-KIM), specifically designed to impart the capabilities required to take on managerial and leadership roles in the ready-made garments (RMG) industry, particularly within the knitwear sector.
+Post Graduate Diploma in Knitwear Industry Management (PGD-KIM) is specifically designed to strengthen leadership and management capacity in the knitwear sector—the backbone of Bangladesh’s ready-made garments (RMG) industry.

-The Chartered Institute of Procurement & Supply (CIPS), an internationally recognized, 30-month certification programme for procurement and supply chain professionals.
+The Chartered Institute of Procurement & Supply (CIPS) is an internationally recognized 30-month certification program for procurement and supply chain professionals.